Degrees to Revolutions Conversion

 How to Convert Degrees to Revolutions

-To convert a degree measurement to a revolution measurement, divide the angle by the conversion ratio.
+To convert a measurement in degrees to a measurement in revolutions, divide the angle by the following conversion ratio: 360 degrees/revolution.

 Since one revolution is equal to 360 degrees, you can use this simple formula to convert:

-The angle in revolutions is equal to the degrees divided by 360.
+The angle in revolutions is equal to the angle in degrees divided by 360.

 Degrees and revolutions are both units used to measure angle.
 Keep reading to learn more about each unit of measure.